majioa/ffi-stat/README.md

 ## Platforms

-Currently FFI::Stat has only been tested and known to work on Mac OS X Mountain Lion.
-Support for other OS platforms are on the roadmap.
+FFI::Stat has support for the stat struct on the following platforms:

+* x86_64-darwin

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Ensure all tests pass (`rake test`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request